flyx/OpenGLAda/doc/GL.Objects.md

 To use the object, you have to bind it to a target and use the methods of this target to configure the currently bound object.
 The code might look like this:

-{% highlight ada %}
+<?prettify lang=ada?>

     declare
        use GL.Objects.Textures;
        My_Texture, My_Other_Texture : Texture;
     begin
-   -- Create IDs for the textures My_Texture.Initialize_Id;
+       -- Create IDs for the textures
+       My_Texture.Initialize_Id;
        My_Other_Texture.Initialize_Id;

        -- Bind the texture to a target
        -- (Note that the texture's type is determined by the target it get -- bound to.
 You should not bind the texture to another target afterwards) Texture_2D.Bind (My_Texture);

        Texture_2D.Set_Minifying_Filter (Linear_Mipmap_Nearest);
        -- do something useful here
        -- ...

        Texture_2D.Bind (My_Other_Texture);

        -- if you did not copy the value of My_Texture, the OpenGL texture -- that is referenced by My_Texture gets destroyed at this point.
        -- The object referenced by My_Other_Texture lives on, as it is -- the currently bound texture to the target Texture_2D. end;
-{% endhighlight %}

 You can query a reference to the currently bound object by calling `Current_[Descriptor]` on a target, where `[Descriptor]` is the type of the